 Have you considered the risks of a buy-to-let property?

 While a property can add value to you, there are risks to consider too.
-These receiving an income from the property.
-During void periods, you'd still need to
+These could reduce the profitability of a buy-to-let property and can be timeconsuming to deal with.